- Research & Ideas

 Holden Karnofsky’s blog

-Last year and the year before, we published a set of suggestions for individual donors looking for organizations to support.
+Last year, the year before, and the year before that, we published a set of suggestions for individual donors looking for organizations to support.
 This year, we are repeating the practice and publishing updated suggestions from Open Philanthropy Project staff who chose to provide them.

 The same caveats as in previous years apply: